romanyanke/daynight/README.md

 const isLight = daynight().light
 ```

-You can pass the time zone name and/or date as options.
-By default, it's the user's time zone and current date.
+## Advanced Usage

+You can customize the function by passing a specific timezone and/or date:

 ```js
 daynight({